PalisadoesFoundation/talawa-docs/docs/features/members/roles.md

 ### Problem

-1. **Members need to be assigned roles :** in order to provide a tailored an experience for each user so that application features are not arbitrarily available to all users of the application
+1. **Members need to be assigned roles :** in order to provide a tailored experience for each user so that application features are not arbitrarily available to all users of the application

 ### Goals